Owl81001/Truly-Optimized/README.md

 # Truly-Optimised
-An optimised fork of Fabulously Optimised for Quilt!
 A Quilt-based Minecraft modpack focusing on performance and graphics enhancements with a little bit of QOL mods!

 [![imageedit_2_2370286891.png](https://cdn.jsdelivr.net/gh/Owl81001/Truly-Optimized-Quilt-@main/imageedit_2_2370286891.png)](https://quiltmc.org/en/)